Joudacasa/NexGate/README.md

 ## 🚀 Overview

-Maya AI is a multimodal AI suite designed to simplify and accelerate the creative process.
+NexGate is a multimodal AI suite designed to simplify and accelerate the creative process.
 It integrates state-of-the-art text-to-image, music generation, and advanced coding assistance into a single, cohesive, and lightweight web interface.

 Built for developers, artists, and creators, Maya provides a seamless, "local-first" experience where modular configuration meets high-performance inference.